 Brush Twice a Day

 When it comes to resolutions, it’s good to start with the basics.
-Brushing twice a day is absolutely essential to keeping your teeth and gums healthy and your smile bright.
+Brushing your teeth twice a day with the best toothpaste is absolutely essential to keeping your teeth and gums healthy and your smile bright.
 In the morning, it does more than get rid of “morning breath,” it rids your mouth of the bacteria that causes bad breath plus cavities and gum disease.
 It helps you start the day with a clean slate, so to speak.

 In the evening, brushing is even more important.
 Any small bits of food or sugar from drinks will cling to your teeth, feeding bacteria which produces the acids that break down enamel and cause decay and cavities.